dummycode/quick_queue/web/README.md

 # Quick Queue Web Client

+## About
-**About** : Just some good old vanilla HTML, CSS, and JavaScript for a simple, yet effective, web client
+Just some good old vanilla HTML, CSS, and JavaScript for a simple, yet effective, web client